 This is closely tied to our next question…Only 12% of web designers feel they consistently charge enough for their services .
 Again, this may be in part symptomatic of strong competition or obscurity around the value of web design work, both from professionals and their clients.

-Accordingly, we then asked whether “clients often underestimate the cost of web design” and 87% either agreed or strongly agreed with that statement .
+Accordingly, we then asked whether “clients often underestimate the cost of web design”.
+An impressive stat of 87% of web designers either agreed or strongly agreed with that statement .

 This is a buyer’s market, in which the vast majority of professionals aren’t fulfilling their earning potential.